ice1000/multi-school-sop/README.md

 You are called "Nikola Tesla" in the template, and you're responsible to change it to your name.

+## Motivation

+It is pure pain to write $n$ different documents for $n$ schools,
+where:

+- Most of the contents are the same,
+- Every document has a small portion of school-specific content,
+- Whenever you want to make some small changes, you have to change all $n$ documents.

+This template is designed to solve this problem, and you can even have a document contains all school-specific content, so you can send it to your senpai for review.

 ## Build and run

 Go to the `src` directory, and run `perl build-sop.pl` to compile the documents.